 - if the student poses a definite threat of disruption of or interference with the normal operations of the college.

-- The dean or provost’s designee may place a student on interim suspension upon making a determination that such an action is necessary to maintain safety and order.
-The dean or provost’s designee normally consults with the provost and/or judicial officer before taking such action.
+- The dean or vice provost for academics' designee may place a student on interim suspension upon making a determination that such an action is necessary to maintain safety and order.
+The dean or vice provost for academics' designee normally consults with the vice provost for academics and/or judicial officer before taking such action.
 The interim suspension remains in effect until responsibility and sanctions have been determined and any appeals have been resolved.

-- Upon placing the student on interim suspension, the dean or provost’s designee immediately forwards a formal complaint to the judicial officer.
-Consequently, the dean or provost’s designee is a party to the complaint.
+- Upon placing the student on interim suspension, the dean or vice provost for academics' designee immediately forwards a formal complaint to the judicial officer.
+Consequently, the dean or vice provost for academics' designee is a party to the complaint.

 - The judicial officer assembles a student conduct committee as outlined and conducts the hearing within 15 calendar days of the notice to the student of the interim suspension.

-- A student placed on interim suspension may request reconsideration in writing to the dean or provost’s designee.
+- A student placed on interim suspension may request reconsideration in writing to the dean or vice provost for academics' designee.
 The student must provide evidence that s/he is not a risk to safety and order.
 The dean or provost’s designee reviews the request and considers the information the student provides.
-If the dean or provost’s designee reconsiders and sustains the suspension, the student may appeal to the provost.
+If the dean or vice provost for academics' designee reconsiders and sustains the suspension, the student may appeal to the vice provost for academics.

 Center, program and functional staff (financial aid, student accounts, business services, admissions, etc.) are expected to resolve issues around student behavior informally through discussion and advisement before moving to formal complaints.
 Any resolution reached through this process is binding.
 Staff summarize in writing both informal resolutions reached with student and attempts to resolve issues informally and send that summary to the student and any other relevant parties.
 In some cases, it is appropriate to move directly to a formal complaint.